18F/join.tts.gsa.gov/_includes/how_to_apply.md

 We're sorry, this job has closed.
 {% else %}
 {% if page.job_post_type == 'usajobs' %}
-Submit a complete online application prior to {{ page.closes }} EDT.
+Submit a complete online application prior to {{ page.closes }}.
 Please fill out all applicable fields.

 In order to apply for this job you must submit an application via the USAJOBS posting.